Policy Statements Johns Creek Hospital

 Public Safety Notices also seek information that may lead to arrest and conviction of the offender when violent crimes against persons or major crimes against property have been reported to the police.

-Campus Public Safety Notices at Emory Johns Creek Campus
+Campus Public Safety Notices and Crime Statistics at Emory Johns Creek Campus

 In order to have a Public Safety Notice posted and/or to have a crime included within the statistical section of this Report, the crime report should be made to Facility’s Security at (678) 474-8132, who will in turn, provide this information to EPD.
 Facility Security will contact the Johns Creek law enforcement authorities as necessary and appropriate.
 For statistical reporting purposes, Emory Johns Creek Hospital shall provide crime report data to EPD at the Emory main campus.